Bridge to Terabithia (novel): Plot summary

-Ten-year-old Jesse "Jess" Aarons has trained all summer to be the fastest runner in his rural school.
+Ten-year-old Jess Aarons, who lives in Lark Creek, Virginia, has trained all summer to be the fastest runner in his rural school.
 Secretly, he wants to be an artist, but his father disapproves.
 He has a crush on the school music teacher, Miss Edmunds, the only person who encourages him to draw.

-Jess's new neighbor, Leslie Burke, is a wealthy tomboy from Arlington, Virginia.
+Jess's new neighbor, Leslie Burke, is a tomboy with a wealthy family from Arlington, Virginia.
 At recess on the first day of school, Leslie outruns everyone.
 The other students mock her for being a teacher's pet and for not owning a television.
-When Jess defends Leslie from Janice Avery, a seventh grade bully, they become friends.
+When Jess defends Leslie from Janice Avery, an eighth-grade bully, Jess and Leslie become friends.
 They play by a dry creek behind Leslie's house.
 They pretend they are the king and queen of a hidden magical kingdom, Terabithia, that can be entered only by swinging over the creek bed on an old rope.

 When Jess's six-year-old sister May Belle brings Twinkies to school for lunch, Janice Avery steals them.
 At Terabithia, Jess and Leslie forge a love letter to Janice from a boy she likes.
 The letter asks for a date, and Janice is humiliated when he does not show up.
 Months later, Leslie hears Janice crying in the bathroom.
 Jess convinces Leslie to help Janice.
-Janice tells Leslie that she is abusively beaten by her father, and her so-called friends have just gossipped about it to the entire seventh grade.
+Janice tells Leslie that she is abusively beaten by her father, and her so-called friends have just gossiped about it to the entire school.
 Leslie comforts Janice by telling her that everyone will forget about it in a week.
 That night, May Belle tells Jess that she followed him and Leslie to the creek.
 He makes her swear never to follow them again nor to tell their mother.